Cowboys visit Vikings for sixth straight win

 That production had Dallas going 2-3.
 Ultimately, the Cowboys were out of the playoffs for the second year in a row.
 This year, their 5-1 record allows them to control their division, with a favorable schedule on the horizon..

-The difference in the win line is not exclusively attributable to Prescott’s production or an offense packed with talent at all positions, but also to a defense that went from being the 28th worst in the NFL in 2020 to a unit capable of containing what you need to your opponents.
+The difference in the line of wins is not exclusively attributable to Prescott’s production or an offense full of talent at all positions, but also to a defense that went from being the 28th worst in the NFL in 2020 to a unit capable of containing what you need to your opponents.

 This Sunday that defense would be put to the test.
 Not only does he have a balanced team like the Minnesota Vikings facing him, but Prescott may be physically limited. with a calf discomfort.